Last Updated on April 8, 2026 by Bibhu Ranjan Mund, MPH

 What Is Type 2 Diabetes?

-The disorder usually progresses at a gradual pace and that is why there are many individuals who have the condition but it goes unnoticed after several years.
+The disorder usually progresses at a gradual process and that’s why, many individuals who have the condition but unnoticed after several years.

 You can also explore our detailed guide on healthy lifestyle habits that reduce chronic disease risk to understand how diet, sleep, and exercise support long-term metabolic health.